CommonAccord/Site-Org/Doc/NDA/MIT/TLO/MutualForm_T01_V01.md

 1.Ti=CONFIDENTIAL INFORMATION

-1.sec=When used in this Agreement, the term “Confidential Information” means confidential and proprietary information disclosed by one party (“Disclosing Party”) to the other (“Receiving Party”) that (i) prior to disclosure, is marked with a legend indicating its confidential status, (ii) is disclosed by MIT and is or relates to unpublished research, invention disclosures, or unpublished patent applications; or (iii) is disclosed orally or visually, if the Disclosing Party identifies such information as confidential at the time of disclosure and, within 30 days of such disclosure, delivers to the Receiving Party’s primary contact for receipt of Confidential Information a notice summarizing the confidential information disclosed.
-Notwithstanding the foregoing, in no event is information Confidential Information if it (a) was in the Receiving Party’s possession before receipt from the Disclosing Party; (b) is or becomes a matter of public knowledge through no fault of the Receiving Party; (c) is received by the Receiving Party, without restriction as to further disclosure, from a third party having an apparent bona fide right to disclose the information to the Receiving Party; or (d) is independently developed by the Receiving Party without use of the Disclosing Party’s Confidential Information.
+1.sec=When used in this Agreement, the term "Confidential Information" means confidential and proprietary information disclosed by one party ("Disclosing Party") to the other ("Receiving Party") that (i) prior to disclosure, is marked with a legend indicating its confidential status, (ii) is disclosed by MIT and is or relates to unpublished research, invention disclosures, or unpublished patent applications; or (iii) is disclosed orally or visually, if the Disclosing Party identifies such information as confidential at the time of disclosure and, within 30 days of such disclosure, delivers to the Receiving Party's primary contact for receipt of Confidential Information a notice summarizing the confidential information disclosed.
+Notwithstanding the foregoing, in no event is information Confidential Information if it (a) was in the Receiving Party's possession before receipt from the Disclosing Party; (b) is or becomes a matter of public knowledge through no fault of the Receiving Party; (c) is received by the Receiving Party, without restriction as to further disclosure, from a third party having an apparent bona fide right to disclose the information to the Receiving Party; or (d) is independently developed by the Receiving Party without use of the Disclosing Party's Confidential Information.
 For purposes of this Agreement, MIT students are not third parties vis-a-vis MIT.

 2.Ti=LIMITATIONS ON USE

-2.sec=The Receiving Party shall use the Disclosing Party’s Confidential Information solely for the Purpose.
-Disclosure by the Disclosing Party of its Confidential Information does not constitute a grant to the Receiving Party of any right or license to the Disclosing Party’s Confidential Information, except as set forth herein.
+2.sec=The Receiving Party shall use the Disclosing Party's Confidential Information solely for the Purpose.
+Disclosure by the Disclosing Party of its Confidential Information does not constitute a grant to the Receiving Party of any right or license to the Disclosing Party's Confidential Information, except as set forth herein.

 3.Ti=CARE OF CONFIDENTIAL INFORMATION

-3.sec=The Receiving Party shall exert reasonable efforts to maintain the Disclosing Party’s Confidential Information in confidence, except that the Receiving Party may disclose or permit disclosure of any of the Disclosing Party’s Confidential Information to its directors (in the case of MIT, members), officers, employees, consultants, advisors and, in the case of MIT, students, who need to know such Confidential Information to fulfill the Purpose and who have been advised of and have agreed to maintain the confidential nature of the Confidential Information.
+3.sec=The Receiving Party shall exert reasonable efforts to maintain the Disclosing Party's Confidential Information in confidence, except that the Receiving Party may disclose or permit disclosure of any of the Disclosing Party's Confidential Information to its directors (in the case of MIT, members), officers, employees, consultants, advisors and, in the case of MIT, students, who need to know such Confidential Information to fulfill the Purpose and who have been advised of and have agreed to maintain the confidential nature of the Confidential Information.

 4.Ti=REQUIRED DISCLOSURES